Knowledge Base Sections ▾

 base_urlin client initialization

-Full connection example with code — in the article API Quickstart.
+A full connection example with code is in the API Quickstart article.

 What It Costs: Real Scenarios

-Let's compare three OpenRouter usage profiles and the cost after switching to JoinGonka.
+Let's compare three usage profiles of OpenRouter and the expenses after switching to JoinGonka.

-Profile 1: "Hobby developer."
-Uses AI for personal projects 1-2 hours a day, mainly lighter models via OpenRouter.
+Profile 1: "Hobby Developer".
+Uses AI for personal projects 1–2 hours a day, mostly lightweight models via OpenRouter.
 Consumption — ~30M tokens per month.

-Profile 2: "Full-time individual developer."
-Actively uses AI assistant in production code, via OpenRouter with top models.
+Profile 2: "Full-time Solo Developer".
+Actively uses an AI assistant in production code, via OpenRouter with top-tier models.
 Consumption — ~250M tokens per month.

-Profile 3: "AI startup with a team of 10."
-Uses AI for product features and internal workflow.
+Profile 3: "AI Startup with a Team of 10".
+Uses AI for product features and internal workflows.
 Consumption — ~5B tokens per month.

-Over a year, Profile 2 saves about $11000, and Profile 3 saves about $120000.
-This isn't just a percentage difference; it's a difference in categories of operational costs: AI inference transforms from a "significant budget item" into a "background infrastructure trifle."
+On an annual horizon, Profile 2 saves around $11,000, and Profile 3 saves around $120,000.
+This is a difference not just in percentages, but in categories of operational expenditure: AI inference shifts from being a "significant budget line item" to "background infrastructure noise".

-One of the key effects of switching to JoinGonka is that anxiety about costs disappears.
-On OpenRouter, many developers limit their AI experiments due to cost: "I won't run the full test suite through the assistant, it's too expensive," "I won't let the agent work for long, it's too expensive."
-On JoinGonka, these limitations vanish: you can automate everything you want, leave Cline or OpenClaw for long autonomous sessions, and perform massive batch code transformations.
+One of the key effects of switching to JoinGonka is that it relieves anxiety about costs.
+On OpenRouter, many developers limit their AI experiments because of price: "I won't run the full test suite through the assistant, too expensive", "I won't leave the agent running for long, too expensive".
+On JoinGonka, these limitations disappear: you can automate everything you want, leave Cline or OpenClaw running for long autonomous sessions, and perform massive batch code refactoring.

-What's important to understand.
-JoinGonka isn't trying to be "OpenRouter but cheaper" — it's a different architectural class of product.
-OpenRouter is optimized for the widest selection of models (hundreds), while JoinGonka is optimized for one strong model in a decentralized network with an ultra-low price.
-If your task requires a specific model with unique properties (e.g., a specialized multimodal or vision model) — OpenRouter might be more convenient.
-If the task is standard text and code generation with Claude/GPT-level quality — JoinGonka offers fundamentally different economics.
+What is important to understand.
+JoinGonka doesn't try to be "OpenRouter but cheaper" — it is a different architectural class of product.
+OpenRouter is optimized for a widely diverse choice of models (hundreds), while JoinGonka is optimized for one strong model in a decentralized network with an ultra-low price.
+If you have a task that requires a specific model with unique properties (for example, a specialized multimodal or vision model), OpenRouter might be more convenient.
+If the task is standard text and code generation with Claude/GPT-level quality, JoinGonka offers fundamentally different economics.

 Architectural advantage of decentralization.
-Besides price, a decentralized network has structural advantages that become apparent in the long run.
-First, censorship resistance — no one can cut off your access to the model, because there is no single arbitrary provider through whom the request passes.
-Second, absence of vendor lock-in — models in the Gonka Network are open (Qwen3-235B and Kimi K2.6 are open-source), and the network itself is managed through governance with the participation of GNK holders.
-Third, quality improvement as the network grows — each new GPU connected to Gonka increases throughput and reduces latency.
-OpenRouter and any centralized aggregator do not have this property: their bandwidth is limited by contracts with data centers.
+Besides the price, a decentralized network has structural advantages that manifest in the long run.
+First, censorship resistance — no one can cut off your access to the model, as there is no single arbitrary provider through which requests flow.
+Second, no vendor lock-in — the models in Gonka Network are open (Qwen3-235B and Kimi K2.6 are open-source), and the network itself is managed via governance with the participation of GNK holders.
+Third, performance improves as the network grows — every new GPU connected to Gonka increases throughput and decreases latency.
+OpenRouter and any centralized aggregator do not have this trait: their bandwidth is constrained by data center contracts.

 Hybrid strategy for teams.
-Many teams in 2026 build their AI infrastructure on a "two-pillar" principle: the main workload — through JoinGonka Gateway for minimal cost, special tasks (vision, audio, specialized models) — through OpenRouter.
-This gives the best of both worlds: ultra-low operating costs for 95% of tasks + access to rare models for the remaining 5%.
-The same code can route requests between two providers based on simple logic depending on the task type.
+In 2026, many teams are building their AI infrastructure on a "two pillars" principle: the bulk of the workload goes through JoinGonka Gateway for minimal cost, while special tasks (vision, audio, specialized models) go through OpenRouter.
+This offers the best of both worlds: ultra-low operating expenses for 95% of tasks + access to rare models for the remaining 5%.
+The exact same code can route requests between the two providers using simple logic based on the task type.

 Want to learn more?